samsalisbury/av-scan/README.md

-# AV Scanner for CI
+# AV Scanner

-Anti-virus and malware scanning for CI or other automated contexts.
+Anti-virus and malware scanning for batch processing, CI, or other automated contexts.

 Run the anti-virus and malware detectors [ClamAV](https://www.clamav.net/) (clamscan) and [linux-malware-detect](https://github.com/rfxn/linux-malware-detect)